 It is important to note that soft soils, such as filled land and river sediments, tend to amplify some aspects of earthquake ground shaking compared to nearby sites that have bedrock or ledge at the surface.
 The thickness of the soft soils helps control which aspects of the ground shaking that is amplified.
 For example, soft soil that is 30 feet thick might amplify the aspect of the ground shaking that is most damaging to 1-2 story buildings.
-On the other hand, soft soil that is 200 feet to 300 feet thick might amplify the aspect of the ground shaking that is most damaging to buildings that are 5-20 stories high.
-For this reason, the amount of damage due to earthquake shaking in a city can vary significantly from block to block and from building to building.
+On the other hand, soft soil that is 200 feet to 300 feet thick might amplify the aspect of the ground shaking that is For this reason, the amount of damage due to earthquake shaking in a city can vary significantly from block to block and from building to building.